zlogic/pterodapter/README.md

 The IKEv2 client will use IPv6 traffic, which is translated into IPv4 and sent to VPN, based on the SIIT alrorithm documented in [RFC 7915](https://datatracker.ietf.org/doc/html/rfc7915).
 This approach simplifies the routing table (IKEv2 Traffic Selector) to use only one network or traffic selector; it also allows to use domain suffixes and handle DNS updates without reconnecting the client.
 Inspired by ideas from [Microsoft DirectAccess](https://en.wikipedia.org/wiki/DirectAccess).

+`--dns64-tunnel-suffix=<domain>` specifies an optional argument indicating that `<domain>` and its subdomains should be sent through the VPN using NAT64 (DNS64).
+To specify multiple domains, add a `--dns64-tunnel-suffix` argument for each one.
+If no `--dns64-tunnel-suffix` arguments are specified, DNS64 won't be used, but will still remain available - for example, to be used with a custom DNS64 server.

+`--nat64-ipv4-dns=<ip4addr>` specifies an optional argument indicating that `<ip4addr>` should be added as an additional DNS address for clients who don't support IPv6.
+To specify multiple DNS servers, add a `--nat64-ipv4-dns` argument for each one.
+These addresses will be added to the VPN as additional destinations, and any responses from those DNS servers will always be sent as IPv4 responses.
+This option lets pterodapter decide if a DNS response should be sent as an IPv4 or IPv6 packet.

 `--destination=<hostport>` specifies the hostname to send to the client when performing a client handshake.
 If not specified, will use `pterodapter` as the hostname.
 Windows refuses to connect if the hostname doesn't match connection settings; macOS prints a warning in the Console.